Starting out on Psychic Tours

 This is where advance clairvoyance comes in handy.
 Sometimes a communicator may link to the medium the day before the show.
 This information can be explained to the audience just before you work.
 I remember watching the great medium Doris Stokes work.
 She started her session by saying that a name had come to her while being driven to the show.
 It was impressive when she added a long list of details and someone in the audience affirmed all of it.
 Advance clairvoyance can be arresting to people who have never witnessed it.
 This cannot be explained away by cold reading, fishing for information, watching facial expressions, telepathy, or listening to voice tones.

 Moving with the Flow

 Most of the time you will not be able to resist the pull of this energy.
 You may find yourself giving messages to people all over the place.
 This may include people waiting in the wings, in the bar, or in the entrance area.
 In these instances, you’ll have to send someone out to get them!

 This is a sign of the spirit’s determination to get a message through to specific people.
-As a medium you have a lot more control than you may at first think.
+As a medium, you have a lot more control than you may at first think.
 While doing a demonstration you can simultaneously have an inward conversation with your spirit helpers.
 Ask them for their help.
 If, for example, you notice the energy in the is dropping you can suggest that they bring a cheerful link through.
 As a communicator who will lift the energy by making people laugh.
 Who comes through is usually outside of your control.
 The guides will pay attention and help you with links that will enable things to move smoothly.